 “I suppose that most manufacturers claim product reliability,” Tierney said, “but the proof of the pudding is in the eating.
 Our dealers will tell you that today the Hammond quality is unbeatable.”

 And yet, less than a decade later, one of the great musical success stories in American history was over.
 The Hammond company, while well equipped with engineering and sales talent from around the world, didn’t have another Laurens Hammond at its disposal.
-As the synthesizer age grabbed hold of the ’80s, the company was buried by the next wave of cheap keyboard technology, and the Chicago business effectively shut down by 1986.
+As the synthesizer age grabbed hold of the ’80s, the company was buried by the next wave of cheap keyboard technology, and the Chicago business collapsed by 1986.
 Throughout that spring, several auctions were held at the Diversey plant, selling off the remaining stock of organs and the various machines and computers that had been part of the finely tuned operation.
 It was, one can imagine, quite a depressing time.

 Epilogue: An Additional Artifact

 Our museum collection also includes a vintage can of Hammond Generator Oil in our museum collection, it probably dates from somewhere around the late ‘50s or early ‘60s.
 The 8oz can—which still has a fair amount of oil in it—was “prepared and organized” for Hammond by E.F.
 Houghton & Co., a Philadelphia company that’s been around since the 1860s and presently still calls itself “the largest metalworking fluids company in the world.”

 Taken from the back of the can itself, here are the Hammond Company’s very important tips for using your generator oil the right way . . . the Hammond way: